Understanding Machine Maintenance - Types and Examples

 What is machinery maintenance?

 Machinery maintenance is the means by which mechanical assets in a facility are kept in working order.
-This includes regular servicing of equipment, routine checks, repair work, and replacement of worn or nonfunctional parts.
-Assets include both heavy duty industrial equipment and simple hand-operated machines.
+Machinery maintenance involves regular servicing of equipment, routine checks, repair work, and replacement of worn or nonfunctional parts.
+Machines to be maintained include both heavy duty industrial equipment and simple hand-operated machines.

 Maintenance of machinery is frequently handled reactively (e.g. after a breakdown) though it may also be done proactively, as with preventive and predictive maintenance.
 Preventive maintenance keeps assets in good repair through regular scheduled service; predictive maintenance relies on equipment monitoring to detect problems before they result in a breakdown.